PeopleForBikes/brokenspoke-analyzer/docs/source/usage.md

 # Usages

-This page describes common usages of the Brokenspoke-analyzer as well as some explainations related to its workflows and infrastructure.
+This page describes common usages of the Brokenspoke-analyzer as well as some explanations related to its workflows and infrastructure.

-## How it works?
+## How does it work?

 An analysis is composed of a few steps: